SmartEddies/Eddy-S1/README.md

 `mos config-set mqtt.ssl_ca_cert=`

 Set the server to connect to.
-If no PORT is specified, 1883 or 8883 is used depending on whether SSL is enabled.
+If `:PORT` is not specified, 1883 or 8883 is used depending on whether SSL is enabled.

-`mos config-set mqtt.enable=true mqtt.server=MQTT_BROKER`
+`mos config-set mqtt.enable=true mqtt.server=BROKER_HOST:PORT`
 ### 5. Configure the WiFi connection
 Connect your device to your local WiFi network.
 Type the following command on a terminal.